 Before & After Photos of Dr. Prasad’s Ptosis Surgery Cases

 Dr. Amiya Prasad Discusses How to Address Congenital Ptosis

-Dr. Amiya Prasad Talks About the Healing Process and Specialization of Ptosis Surgery
+Dr. Amiya Prasad Talks About the Causes of Eyelid Ptosis and Specialization of Ptosis Surgery

 Take the next step to improve your upper eyelids and contact our offices to set up a meeting with Oculoplastic surgeon Dr. Amiya Prasad, M.D..
 Our staff would be happy to assist you with hotel accommodations and travel arrangements in New York City or Garden City, New York if needed.
 Please note, that we have several members of our staff who are fluent in Spanish should this be desired.